FreeON/freeon/Users_Guide.md

     ./configure [options]

 The options are described in more detail using the `--help` command line option for configure.
+The only external library dependencies are BLAS/LAPACK and HDF5.
+We currently include [netlib/LAPACK](http://www.netlib.org/lapack/) and [HDF5](http://www.hdfgroup.org/HDF5/) 1.8.3 with the tar releases.
+To use these internal libraries, run

+    ./configure --enable-internal-lapack --enable-internal-hdf5

+Please note that by linking in a vendor tuned LAPACK library, substantial performance gains in the linear algebra parts of the code can be achieved.
+See [ATLAS](http://math-atlas.sourceforge.net/), [MKL](http://software.intel.com/en-us/articles/intel-mkl/), or [ACML](http://developer.amd.com/libraries/acml/pages/default.aspx) for instance.
 Once configured, the sources are built using

     make